Versioning

 The versioning system distinguishes two version levels:

-They are used to indicate changes that affect the application’s operation or its structure (e.g. changes to the data schema, process logic, or relationships between components).
+They are used to denote changes that affect how the application works or its structure (e.g. changes to the data schema, process logic, or relationships between components).

 They are used when introducing smaller changes that do not affect the application interface and do not require adjustments to dependent components (e.g. text changes, layout fixes, cosmetic modifications).